Huchangzhi/123IDEnew/docs/howto-build.md

-# How to build VSCodium
+# How to build IDE123

 ## Table of Contents